zacharycohn/acqstack-journeymap/_pages/shared-data/ncr-pm.md

 ---
-title: External Clients
+title: NCR Project Manager
 ---

-The Current TTS Commissioner is: Rob Cook.
+The NCR PM is responsible for the relationship between NCR and TTS, and is the first person we escalate issues to.

-Email: rob.cook@gsa.gov
+The Current TTS Commissioner is: Vivieca (Viv) Pierce.
-Slack: @robcook
+Email: vivieca.pierce@gsa.gov